Matthew-A-Watkins/AudioCheck/README.md

 5. click exit (MAKE SURE YOU DO NOT HAVE A PROGRAM RUNNING AS IT WILL LEAD TO THE THREAD STILL RUNNING AFTER PROGRAM IS EXITED REQURING YOU TO CLOSE YOUR TERMINAL WINDOW)
 6. ???
 7. more profit

+# other possible instructions
+1. unzip the zipped file (wow)
+2. then look for the exe file in the folder
+3. run said exe file
+4. ???
+5. profit